cloudwego/cwgo/README.md

 ### auto-completion

-Including how to enable command line auto completion function, see this [document](https://www.cloudwego.cn/docs/cwgo/tutorials/auto-completion/).
+Including how to enable command line auto-completion function, see this [document](https://www.cloudwego.cn/docs/cwgo/tutorials/auto-completion/).

 ## Open Source License

 cwgo is based on Apache License 2.0, [Apache License](https://github.com/cloudswego/cwgo/blob/main/LICENSE).
-Its dependent third-party component open-source licenses will include Licenses.
+See [Licenses](https://github.com/cloudwego/cwgo/blob/main/licenses) for the open source licenses of the three party components on which it depends.

 ## Contact Us